Summary

 - Wear a hat, mosquitoes can often bite your scalp.

-- Re-apply repellent after swimming.
-Unlike many sunscreens mosquito repellent is not water resistant.
+- Reapply repellent after exercising, showering or swimming.
+Unlike many sunscreens, mosquito repellent is not water resistant.

 - If mosquitoes come out at dawn or dusk, make sure you are prepared before they start biting by wearing protective clothing and repellent at this time.
 If mosquitoes are particularly bad at these times, stay indoors.